Rising America's Cup demands draw Olympic pedigree

-LONDON Once the preserve of old-school yachtsmen, the America's Cup has become the go-to event for Olympic athletes with the abilities needed to tame supercharged catamarans.
+LONDON (Reuters) - Once the preserve of old-school yachtsmen, the America's Cup has become the go-to event for Olympic athletes with the abilities needed to tame supercharged catamarans.

 Among the six teams vying for the oldest trophy in international sport in Bermuda this month, 26 crew members have competed in the Olympics, many winning medals in sailing and others in sports such as rowing and cycling.